The player most likely to ...: Superlatives for the 2019-2020 MLB free-agent class

 Guy most likely to put a team over the top: Anthony Rendon.
 Cole might seem like the best answer here because we know what a No. 1 pitcher can do in the postseason, but if the Angels are his ultimate destination, they'll have to do a lot more than sign Cole -- and still figure out a way to beat the Astros and Yankees.
 I'm putting Rendon here because he could end up with the Dodgers, with Justin Turner sliding into a play-all-over guy in his final season of his current deal.
 Or maybe Rendon signs with the Phillies and proves to be the missing ingredient.
 Maybe he replaces Donaldson with the Braves.
 Maybe the Mets -- the Mets! -- make a bold move and give him $200 million.
 Or maybe he re-signs with the Nationals and they go back-to-back.

 The guy every team wants to sign ... except: Will Smith.
 The left-hander has taken a winding road to becoming one of the best relievers in the game, passing through Anaheim, Kansas City, Milwaukee and San Francisco, with a Tommy John surgery along the way costing him the 2017 season.
 Over the past two seasons he has a 2.66 ERA with 167 strikeouts in 118⅓ innings and a .195 average allowed.
 He has been especially dominant against left-handed batters with his fastball/slider/curveball arsenal (.418 OPS allowed) but is also good against righties (.656 OPS).
-The only red flag is 10 home runs allowed in 2019, but that hasn't been an issue in the past.
-Imagine if the Dodgers or Astros had Smith in their bullpens to face Juan Soto in the playoffs.
+The only red flag is 10 home runs allowed in 2019, but that wasn't an issue before last season.
+Imagine if the Dodgers or Astros had Smith in their bullpen to face Juan Soto in the playoffs.

 So what's the problem?
 The Giants gave Smith a $17.8 million qualifying offer, so now any team that signs him will lose a draft pick.
 This probably kills Smith's free-agent market, as we've seen with other relievers in the past such as Craig Kimbrel last year.
 Smith might have to accept the Giants' offer or, like Kimbrel, wait until after the draft to sign.
 Maybe the Dodgers or Astros will want him then.